 Refunds are disbursed to students as checks or direct deposit.
-It takes two weeks to process refund checks, so direct deposit is highly recommended.
+It takes two to three business days to process refund checks.
 Checks are always mailed to the student and may not be picked up.
-Students may elect to receive refunds via direct deposit by following the steps outlined at http://drexel.edu/drexelcentral/billing/refunds/direct-deposit/.
+Alternatively, students may elect to receive refunds via direct deposit by following the steps outlined at http://drexel.edu/drexelcentral/billing/refunds/direct-deposit/.
 The system requires 24 hours to initially verify a student's account.
 Processing of direct deposit refunds takes two to three business days.